Cumberland Valley High School

-Cumberland Valley High School (CV) is a public high school founded in 1954.
-It is located in the Cumberland Valley School District of Mechanicsburg, Cumberland County, Pennsylvania.
+Cumberland Valley High School (CV) is a public high school located in Silver Spring Township, Pennsylvania, Cumberland County, Pennsylvania, with a Mechanicsburg postal address.
+Founded in 1954, it is located in the Cumberland Valley School District.
 In the 2019–2020 school year, according to the National Center for Education Statistics, the school had 2,809 pupils enrolled in the ninth to twelfth grades.
 The school employed 150.75 full-time equivalent teachers yielding a student:teacher ratio of 18.66:1.
 The mascot is an Eagle.

 The Cumberland Valley High School serves the four townships of Hampden, Middlesex, Monroe and Silver Spring in Cumberland County.
-The area included in the school system extends from Carlisle to Camp Hill, Pennsylvania.
+It also includes the New Kingstown census-designated place and a portion of the Schlusser census-designated place.
+The area included in the school system extends from a place just outside of Carlisle Borough to Camp Hill.
 This area is suburban and is located fifteen miles west of Harrisburg.

 The combined junior-senior high school opened in September 1954 to 800 students.
 The school has steadily grown since that time.
-This is evident by the size of only the freshman class of 2014, which amounts to about 705 students.
+This is evident by the size of only the class of 2027, which amounts to about 827 students.
 All schools in the district, except for Monroe Elementary, have been re-built or remodeled due to significant student population growth.

 Seven elementary schools and two middle schools funnel into the high school.
 The middle schools are: Mountain View Middle School and Eagle View Middle School.